SharafatKarim/pstu-cse-academic/Semester 4/sysem Analysis & Design/report/file.typ

 == Overview
 The system uses a microservices architecture with MVC pattern integration to ensure modularity, scalability, and maintainability.
 The Recommendation Microservice and E-commerce Microservice are independently deployable, communicating via RESTful APIs through an API Gateway.
 The MVC pattern structures the application logic within each microservice and the frontend, separating data (Model), presentation (View), and business logic (Controller).

+== MACH Architecture
 The architecture follows MACH principles (Microservices, API-first, Cloud-native, Headless) and is divided into:

-- Client Tier: Web and mobile interfaces built with React.js, following MVC for frontend logic.
++ *Client Tier*: Web and mobile interfaces built with React.js, following MVC for frontend logic.

-- Application Tier: Microservices with MVC-based backend logic (Node.js for E-commerce, Python for Recommendation).
++ *Application Tier*: Microservices with MVC-based backend logic (Node.js for E-commerce, Python for Recommendation).

-- Data Tier: Distributed databases tailored to each microservice's needs.
++ *Data Tier*: Distributed databases tailored to each microservice's needs.

+== MVC Integration

++ *Model*: Represents data and business logic.

+  - In the Recommendation Microservice, the Model includes component specifications, compatibility rules, and benchmark data stored in MongoDB and Elasticsearch.

+  - In the E-commerce Microservice, the Model includes product catalog, cart state, and order data stored in MongoDB, PostgreSQL, and Redis.

++ *View*: Handles presentation and user interface.

+  - Built with React.js and Tailwind CSS, rendering dynamic UI components for product listings, recommendation results, and admin dashboards.

+  - Views fetch data from Controllers via API calls and update based on user interactions.

++ *Controller*: Manages communication between Model and View.

+  - In microservices, Controllers are RESTful API endpoints (Node.js for E-commerce, Python/Flask for Recommendation) that process requests, query Models, and return data to Views.

+  - Frontend Controllers in React.js handle user events (e.g., component selection, checkout) and update Views accordingly.

+== E-R Diagram
+#image("diagram.svg", width: 100%, height: auto, alt: "E-R Diagram")

 = Implementation
 == Microservices Architecture